7 Module 6: Art in East Asia

 image

 Painted storage box with flattened oxhorn inlays.
 18th century, Joseon Korea.
-(Photo from the Cleveland Museum of Art, licensed under CC0)
+(Photo from the Cleveland Museum of Art, licensed under CC0 1.0)

 Nihonto: Japanese Swords

 A samurai in armor, with a katana sword by his hip and a wakizashi in his waist band.
-(Photo by Felice Beato [1832–1909], under Public Domain)
+(Photo by Felice Beato [1832–1909], believed to be under public domain in the U.S.)

 Arms and armor in Japan were often decorated and involved the combination of several mediums including iron, steel, brass, copper, wood, bamboo, leather, ray skin, and other materials.
 The Japanese have long been regarded as the foremost producers of swords, and well-made ones were regarded as works of art by the samurai and well-heeled collectors today.
 By the later 16th century, the samurai began wearing two swords stuck in the waist band—one longer one (katana) and a shorter one (wakizashi), for use indoors.
 Swords made before about 1600 are known as koto (“ancient swords”), while those made in the earlier part of the Edo period up to the later 18th century are known as shinto (“new swords”).
 Swords made between the later 18th century and early 20th century are known as shinshinto (“new new swords”).
 By 1876 the samurai were no longer allowed to wear their swords in public.
 In the 1930s and 1940s many battle swords were made by machine, though are of no interest to collectors of the older art swords and are illegal to own in Japan today.